davidgatti/my-development-setup/04_virtual_box/README.md

 ## How to enable symlink in a shared folder

-By default when you share a folder from your host machine that hosts VirtualBox to a system inside VirtualBox, symlinking ins not supported.
-This is ok for the majority of the time but for example with NodeJS, when you install a modules using NPM, then symlinking is crucial.
-In this case, the line bellow allows you to enable symlinking in your shared folder.
+By default, when you share a folder from your host machine, symlinking is not supported.
+This is okay most of the time, but with NodeJS, for example, when you install a module using NPM, symlinking is crucial.
+In this case, the line below allows you to enable symlinking in your shared folder.

 ```
 VBoxManage setextradata "NAME_OF_YOUR_VM" VBoxInternal2/SharedFoldersEnableSymlinksCreate/NAME_OF_THE_SHARED_FOLDER 1